News

 For more information on the Pro All Stars Series, visit www.proallstarsseries.com.

-To take advantage of marketing opportunities at the Pro All Stars Series or Oxford Plains Speedway or to buy a lap in the 53rd Oxford 250, please call 207-577-1836 or inquire at OPSmarketing50@gmail.com.
+To take advantage of marketing opportunities with the Pro All Stars Series or Oxford Plains Speedway, or to purchase lap sponsorships for the 2026 Oxford 250, please call 207-577-1836 or inquire at OPSmarketing50@gmail.com.

 For technical information concerning all PASS divisions, please contact passracing@roadrunner.com or call Jason Ricker at 704-881-4429.